dtdannen/unstuck-ai/README.md

   <p>👆 Click the image to watch the demo video 👆</p>
 </div>

-MCP Server to ask humans for help
+MCP server enabling AI agents to instantly pay humans sats (Bitcoin) to solve visual roadblocks (captchas, web navigation, computer use) via a Nostr marketplace.
+Includes the MCP server and web app for humans to bid on tasks, complete them, and get paid.

 ## Development Plan